deter-project/expansion-notes/96_SuperMicro_2016/README.md

 ### identify.py

-This script contains the bits that were used to.
+This script contains the bits that were used to map IPMI MAC addresses to hostnames and collect eth0 mac addresses.
 There are really three 'main' functions in it.

  * main()
    * Search a range of IP addresses